 The Centre’s initial research established how extensive green roofs perform in the climate of coastal BC, and much work has taken place since then.
-Our most current research (on the Elevated Lab) is examining the extent to which extensive green roofs serve a city’s ecological health.
+Our current research, both on the Elevated Lab and in acoustics, are examining the extent to which extensive green roofs serve a city’s ecological health and well-being.

 Rainwater harvesting system to irrigate living wall and green roofs on Elevated Lab

 A 5000-gallon rainwater harvesting cistern was installed at the southern corner of the NE4 Carpentry area, and will be used for irrigating the green roof and living walls associated with the Elevated Lab.
 Harvesting and recycling stormwater is not standard practice, especially not in the rainforest climate of coastal BC.
 Water is a precious resource, however, and this project examines the practicalities that may become essential to low impact, biodiverse and functional green infrastructure in the future.
 This hands-on collaboration between the Piping Department, Centre for Architectural Ecology, and Campus Planning and Facilities is part of Factor Four, which represents BCIT’s commitment to sustainability.

 Vancouver Green Roof Symposium (Dec.
 5, 2018)

 This one-day event contributed to the development of a green roof policy and construction standards for the City of Vancouver.
 This policy will, in fact, serve as a model for other municipalities in coastal BC.
 On behalf of the Centre, Dr. Christine Thuring presented data and results that relate green roof performance to design in the Pacific Northwest.
 The symposium brought together industry experts and local leaders, as well as leaders from other cities.
 Watch this space!